intro-to-data-science-22-workshop/06-string-manipulation-with-stringr-garcia-werner/README.md

-# Tutorial on R Package "stringr" by Richard Garcia-Guerrero &amp; Adrian Werner
+# String Manipulation with Stringr

-# Working with stringr
+Tutorial on R Package "stringr" by Richard Garcia-Guerrero &amp; Adrian Werner

 ## Summary

 This repository provides materials to learn how to manipulate strings in R using the "stringr" package.
-It includes a presentation in PowerPoint format providing an overview of "stringr", as well as an R Markdown (RMD) file containing basic exercises to practicing using "stringr" functions.
+It includes a presentation in PowerPoint format providing an overview of "stringr", as well as an R Markdown (RMD) file containing basic exercises to practice using "stringr" functions.

 It is part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-22-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in November 2022.
 The student-run workshop is part of the course [Introduction to Data Science](https://github.com/intro-to-data-science-22) taught by Simon Munzert at the Hertie School, Berlin, in Fall 2022.

 ### Session contents

-This session is divided into two parts: the presentation, and the tutorial.
+This session is divided into two parts: the presentation and the tutorial.

 #### Presentation (PPT format)